-Preventative Measures For Cork Flooring
+Preventative Measures for Cork Flooring

-These mats will pick up debris from shoes, that is dragged in from the exterior world.
-Mats can also be placed in areas where splashing occurs, or where people tend to stand for long periods of time, such as in front of sinks or fountains.
+- Floor mats: Placing floor mats at the entrances to a room can do a lot to help cut down on damage to the floor.
+Mats pick up debris from shoes so they don't end up on the floor.
+Mats can also be placed in areas where splashing occurs or where people tend to stand for long periods of time, such as in front of sinks.

-Periodic Maintenance Necessities
+Periodic Long-Term Maintenance